RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 For DOM based XSS attacks, adding server side filters won't stop the attack since it is run on the client side.
 Specifically, things written after the "#"(hash) isn't sent to the server.
 Similarly, web application firewalls and regular framework protections also won't protect against DOM based XSS attacks.

-To best prevent DOM based XSS attacks, never use user-controlled input directly into the surce code.
+To best prevent DOM based XSS attacks, never use user-controlled input directly into the source code.
 Also, when using user input inside < div > elements, use innerText/textContent rather then innerHTML since innerHTML inserts HTML into the code directly whereas innnerText/textContent doesn't allow the insertion of HTML tags.

 ## Code of a proper solution: